What we do

 The Biomedical Research Informatics Shared Resource (BRISR) provides data services to investigators in support of translational research at Roswell Park Comprehensive Cancer Center.

 We provide structured access to real-time reliable clinical data for the advancement of non-interventional studies at Roswell Park.
-Data is delivered in a HIPAA compliant manor and we ensure that all regulations and data safety standards are met to ensure our patient’s privacy.
+Data is delivered in a HIPAA-compliant manner and we ensure that all regulations and data safety standards are met to ensure our patient’s privacy.

 The BRISR team also works closely with Roswell Park biobanks to annotate biospecimens and facilitate the process for patient cohort identification and case selections.
 Our access to detailed clinical data can be paired with tissue samples from the Pathology Network Shared Resource or blood samples from the Data Bank and BioRepository (DBBR) Shared Resource while supporting the data needs for investigators working in preclinical subject research efforts.

 We provide the leadership and resources necessary to meet data management needs for each specific research project in a cost-effective manner.